 Russian-Speaking Jewish Outreach and Engagement Initiative

 Foundation for Jewish Camp launched the Russian-Speaking Jewish Outreach and Engagement Initiative (RSJ Initiative) in 2013 to expand opportunities for campers from Russian-speaking families in North America to experience Jewish overnight summer camp.
 The RSJ Initiative has grown over the years and currently works with overnight and day camps and community partners (such as Jewish Federations) to provide summer camp, family camp, and year-round engagement opportunities.
-The RSJ Initiative also includes a Community of Practice for participating camps as well as a counselor training initiative, Hadracha.
+The RSJ Initiative also includes a Community of Practice for participating camps as well as a counselor training initiative, Hadracha Internship.

 FJC also created a best practice manual to assist camps with recruitment and marketing strategies, showcasing success from the field over the years.